narcisobenigno/clean-twitts/README.md

 # Clean Tweets

-Do you wanna remove all your tweets?
+Do you want to remove all your tweets and likes?
 Just use it.

 ## How to use it?